Ash914027/insurance_data_analyzer/README.md

 Medical Insurance has become a part of the common man's life given the time of pandemic we are living in.
 The data that we have helps analysts allocate suitable policy to a valued customer.
 Data cleaning is a major part before any analysis can be performed..

-In this challenge, you need to read the data from a CSV(Comma Separated Value) file that is insurance.csv file filter the required data to write it another file.
+In this challenge, you need to read the data from a CSV(Comma Separated Value) file that is insurance.csv file filter the required data to write it another file..

 The dataset​.